bradosia/BookFiler-Widget-QT-Task-Manager/dev/readme.md

 ```

 ## Coding Standards
 Always use the standard library when possible.
-Use `std::shared_ptr` and `std::unique_ptr` instead of raw pointers whenever possible. use `boost` if some method does not exist in standard library.
+Use `std::shared_ptr` and `std::unique_ptr` instead of raw pointers whenever possible, except when creating widgets since the the QT UI will Immediately take control of the widget. use `boost` if some method does not exist in standard library.
 Finally use `QT5` as the last option.
+For example use `std::string` instead of `QString` so the code is more portable.
+Use `QString` only when necessary to pass to a QT function.

 Separate all graphical GUI code into the `/src/UI/` directory.
 Anything with `QT` should be in the `/src/UI/` directory.
 All logic and non-GUI code goes into the `/src/core/` directory.